pgarrett-scripps/peptacular/README.md

 # Peptacular: A Peptide Toolkit

 Peptacular is a comprehensive toolkit designed for the manipulation, interpretation, and analysis of peptide sequences.
-It is mainly for researchers and scientists working in the field of proteomics, Peptacular provides functionalities that make it easier to handle peptide sequences, especially those with modifications commonly encountered in mass spectrometry-based proteomics.
+It is mainly for researchers and scientists working in the field of proteomics.

-## Note

-I am currently refactoring the code very often.
-Since I don't think anyone else is currently using this but me I am not concerned with breaking changes.
-I will update this note when I feel the code is stable enough to be used by others.

 ## Installation